rozek/webapp-tinkerer/README.md

 Web Application Development made easy

 > This file is meant to be read as a "GitHub Page".
-If it looks "strange" because of visible &lt;script&gt; tags or others, you should probably navigate to [https://rozek.github.io/webapp-tinkerer/](https://rozek.github.io/webapp-tinkerer/) instead
+If it looks "strange" because of visible &lt;script&gt; tags (or others), you should probably navigate to [https://rozek.github.io/webapp-tinkerer/](https://rozek.github.io/webapp-tinkerer/) instead

   <div id="Applet" class="WAT Applet" style="